-Strength training to fix muscle imbalances
+Prevent running injuries through strength training to fix muscle imbalances

 Strong glutes (and a strong core) are the key to preventing so many runner pains and injuries that seem to pop up out of nowhere even if you’ve been able to run pain-free for years.
 You can train yourself, or, if you need external motivation, sign up for classes or hire a personal trainer.
 Weight lifting, CrossFit, barre, pilates, and pilates reformer or megaformer classes are all good options.

 Bonus – even if you are targeting your core and glutes, your arms will still get a workout and you’ll have quite the gun show happening.

 And, plug – A ClassPass membership is an easy (and affordable) way to access various fitness studios across your city, including yoga, Pilates, barre, megaformer, weight lifting and CrossFit.
 Plans start at $40/month.

 Prevent running injuries by foam rolling to alleviate tight muscles

 Foam roll daily or at least as often as you run.
 I like the Trigger Point roller.
 I also like using The Stick to supplement my rolling, especially on my calves and bottoms of my feet.
 Additionally, a good massage can do wonders.
 If you’re in Chicago, I recommend Leo at L&A Healing Studio in the South Loop.
 The space feels very calming and new age, but he is not afraid to get rough with all your knots and tightness.
 Plus he has tons of knowledge on how to treat your body.

 Bonus – your body will feel good and hopefully, you’ll be relaxed.

 Check your ego and accept your current performance